jlevy/atom-flowmark/README.md

 # atom-flowmark

-Flowmark is an [Atom plugin](https://atom.io/packages) to auto-format Markdown text.
+Flowmark is an [Atom plugin](https://atom.io/packages) to auto-format Markdown source.
-It aims to intelligently wrap lines for ease of reading and collaboration.

-It draws inspiration from auto-formatting as pioneered by [gofmt](https://utcc.utoronto.ca/~cks/space/blog/programming/GoWhyGofmtAccepted) and previous implementations like [markdownfmt](https://github.com/shurcooL/markdownfmt), but also does some helpful new things related to wrapping lines and cleaning up punctuation.
+It draws inspiration from auto-formatting as pioneered by [gofmt](https://utcc.utoronto.ca/~cks/space/blog/programming/GoWhyGofmtAccepted) and previous implementations like [markdownfmt](https://github.com/shurcooL/markdownfmt), but also does some helpful new things related to wrapping lines for ease of reading and collaboration and cleaning up punctuation.
 It also has some optional tools like cleaning up common Markdown problems and “normalizing” footnotes.